Assadism: Nationalism

-Assadism is a strange mixture of several conflicting ideas: Syrian nationalism, Arab nationalism and pan-Arabism.
+Assadism is a complex mixture of several conflicting ideas: Syrian nationalism, Arab nationalism and pan-Arabism.

 Formally, Hafez al-Assad declared the goals of achieving pan-Arab unity and Arab nationalism, but in reality these ideas faded into the background and remained in the ideology more for show.
 Syria's relations with a considerable number of Arab countries were bad for a long period of time, which in itself did not allow pan-Arab beliefs to be realized in practice: Ba'athist Syria invaded Jordan, Lebanon and Iraq in different periods of time.
 In addition, Assadist Syria became an important ally of non-Arab Iran and sided with it in the Iran-Iraq War, supporting it with arms supplies and closing Iraqi oil pipelines (apart from it, only South Yemen and Libya supported Iran).
 Syria retained very aggressive views on the Arab-Israeli conflict, although many other Arab countries reoriented their attention to Iran.
 In practice, the ideas of Assadism went towards a mixture of Syrian and leftist nationalism.

 Jamal al-Atassi, co-founder of Zaki al-Arsuzi's early Arab Ba'ath Party and later Syrian dissident, stated that "Assadism is a false nationalism.
 It's the domination of a minority, and I'm not talking just of the Alawites, who control the society's nervous system.
 I include also the army and the mukhabarat...
 And despite its socialist slogans, the state is run by a class who has made a fortune without contributing—a nouvelle bourgeoisie parasitaire."
 The Assad family aligned itself with Iran and its Axis of Resistance for much of its rule, contributing to an inter-Ba'athist rivalry with the Sunni-dominated Saddamist Ba'ath Party in Iraq.
 Describing Assadism as a quasi-religion fostered by the Ba'athist state for mobilising the fealty and adulation of Syrian citizens, Professor of Middle Eastern Studies at Bonn International Centre Dr. Esther Meininghaus wrote:"by drawing on religion, the Assad regime successfully sought to promote a value system ultimately rooted in the Baʿathist vision for Syrian society ....
 To this, we can indeed add the cult surrounding Presidents Hafez and Bashar al-Asad, whose pictures are displayed not only in public buildings and schools but taxis and shops, or ceremonies such as mass parades and/or the playing of the national anthem during official celebrations.
 Also, official rhetoric has become increasingly infused with transcendental and metaphysical elements, in particular with regard to the President's personality cult.
 For instance, the President is addressed as the 'Eternal Leader' who will guide his people to becoming the 'true' Arab nation.
 The recent slogan of Bashar, Allah, Suriyya wa-bas (Bashar, God, and Syria – that's it) possibly best epitomises how close the regime has come to creating a Syrian public religion in its own right.
 Whether the outward performance of 'regime rituals' was actually fully internalised or secretly mocked, it had to be practised and obeyed."